Your pathology report for borderline phyllodes tumour of the breast

 Lymphovascular invasion

-Lymphovascular invasion means the presence of tumor cells within lymphatic or blood vessels, which could indicate a higher potential for spreading.
+Lymphovascular invasion (LVI) means the presence of tumor cells within lymphatic or blood vessels, which could indicate a higher potential for spreading.
 However, borderline phyllodes tumors rarely show lymphovascular invasion or spread to lymph nodes.

 Prognosis for borderline phyllodes tumor